COVID-19 Vaccine Side Effects and How to Treat Them

 Most people who receive any of the COVID-19 vaccines experience side effects.
 That’s actually a good thing, because it means your immune system is responding strongly to the vaccine—and should respond equally as well if the SARS-CoV-2 virus enters your body.

 Some people experience only mild COVID vaccine side effects, while others have stronger symptoms.
 A few people have experienced an allergic reaction to the Moderna and Pfizer-BioNTech mRNA COVID vaccines, including anaphylaxis.
 This type of life-threatening COVID vaccine reaction is very rare, however, and should not deter you from getting vaccinated if you’re otherwise healthy.

 Officials paused Johnson & Johnson (J&J) COVID-19 vaccination while the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) investigate a possible link to a rare and serious type of blood clot.

-Find out what to do for your COVID-19 vaccine side effects, including when to call for emergency medical assistance.
+Find out what to do for your COVID-19 vaccine side effects and adverse events, including when to call for emergency medical assistance.

 Signs and Symptoms of a COVID Vaccine Allergic Reaction

 If you have ever had an allergic reaction to any type of vaccine, you should consult your healthcare provider about whether or not to receive the COVID-19 vaccination.
 Studies have shown the COVID vaccines are safe for most people and only rarely induce a severe allergic reaction.
 Nonetheless, most immunization sites require people receiving the vaccine to be monitored for 15 to 20 minutes after receiving the injection in case they have a serious adverse reaction.